Skip to main content

 Compare options from different lenders

-Some lenders will allow you to get a loan even if you don’t have a credit history, such as a no-credit-check loan or a starter card.
+Some lenders will allow you to get a loan even if you don’t have a credit history, because there are other factors considered for approval too.
 Be sure to compare their terms, conditions and interest rates, as you could face some higher fees as a new credit card holder.

 You could also become a member of a credit union and apply for a payday alternative loan.
-They generally have high interest rates (upwards of 28% or more).
+They generally have high interest rates.
 These are small loans that typically don’t require you to have good credit or a credit history; however, you could be asked to provide additional information, such as proof of income.

 Consider a co-signer

 To help increase your chances of getting an approval, you may want to think about having someone co-sign the loan.
 This involves having someone you trust assist with payments should you run into any financial trouble.
-A co-signer takes responsibility for paying the loan in the event that you cannot, and they will have established creditworthiness, so they can help you get approved for a loan.
-This could be a great option if you are still working toward building your credit and starting your credit journey.
+A co-signer takes responsibility for paying the loan in the event that you cannot.
+This could be a great option if you are still working toward building your credit.

 Prepare for and complete the loan application

-Generally, with a good credit score, a lender can see that you can make timely payments and that you’re responsible with managing your money.
+Generally, if you carry a credit history, a lender can see if you can make timely payments in your credit report.
 Without this information, you may need to supply other evidence that you will be able to pay back the loan.
 This includes employment history, previous pay stubs and other documents that your specific lender is asking for.
-When applying for a mortgage, this information will be required.

 In conclusion